factchecklab/facts-api/README.md

 $ docker-compose up app
 ```

-The sercer listen at port 4000.
+The server listen at port 4000.
 Browse to `http://localhost:4000` for GraphQL
 Playground and use the same URL for GraphQL API endpoint.

 ## Contributing